AjharAli/Elevate_Labs_Internship/README.md

 This project contains data cleaning steps performed on the Netflix dataset.
 The goal is to preprocess and clean the data for accurate and efficient analysis.

--------  I cleaned this data ussing both MS Excel and Python(Pandas) Dataset Link- https://www.kaggle.com/datasets/shivamb/netflix-shows/data
+-------  I cleaned this data ussing both MS Excel and Python(Pandas).

+Dataset Link- https://www.kaggle.com/datasets/shivamb/netflix-shows/data

 ## 🗂 Dataset Overview

 The dataset includes information about Netflix titles such as: